olgunozoktas/Laravel-5.5-API/README.md

 # Laravel 5.5 API From Scratch Using Resources

-This is a tutorial to create API in PHP/Laravel Framework which is followed on youtube. [a link][1]
+This is a tutorial to create API in PHP/Laravel Framework which is followed on youtube.
+[Youtube][1]

 [1]: https://www.youtube.com/watch?v=4pc6cgisbKE